James Counsilman: Graduate education

-= Coaching =
+Coaching

 As noted, Counsilman Assistant coached at Indiana, and during his graduate studies at both the University of Illinois and Iowa.
 Following award of his doctorate, the newly nicknamed "Doc" began teaching and coaching as a Head Coach at Cortland State University, where he stayed from 1952 to 1957, before beginning his career at Indiana University.

 While serving at Cortland State, he coached freshman George Breen in 1953.
 Breen was molded by Counsilman into a standout athlete, and broke the world record for the 1500 meter freestyle.
 Breen, qualifying for the 1956 Olympic Games in Melbourne, set another world record in the 1500 meter freestyle with a time of 17:52.9 during the preliminaries, but was unable to match the time in the finals and received only a bronze medal.
 His Cortland swim teams captured conference titles in four years, and amassed a noteworthy record of 35–5 in meets against single teams.

 Coaching at Indiana (1957–1990)

-Counselman began at Indiana as an assistant professor in 1956 and in 1966 was promoted to full professor.
-For several years, beginning around 1957, Counselman assisted with coaching at the Indianapolis Athletic Club, an AAU National championship team, as a volunteer Assistant in addition to his responsibilities with the Indiana University swim team.
+Counsilman began at Indiana as an assistant professor in 1956 and in 1966 was promoted to full professor.
+For several years, beginning around 1957, Counsilman assisted with coaching at the Indianapolis Athletic Club, an AAU National championship team, as a volunteer Assistant in addition to his responsibilities with the Indiana University swim team.
 Counsilman also coached the age group team at the Bloomington swim club during his early years in Bloomington.

 Once at Indiana University, he continued to train George Breen, his former swimmer at Cortland State for the 1500 meter, an event for which Breen would receive a second bronze medal in the 1960 Olympics in Rome.
 Ultimately, Counsilman was credited with molding Breen into one of the finest Olympic distance swimmers in United States history.